bobg/go-generics/Readme.md

 (and a couple of them − `Keys` and `Values` − conflict with new functions in the standard library), so `maps` has been removed.

+Earlier versions of this library included a `Find` method on the `set.Of[T]` type, for finding some element in the set that satisfies a given predicate.
+This method has been removed in favor of composing operations with functions from [github.com/bobg/seqs](https://pkg.go.dev/github.com/bobg/seqs).
+For example, `s.Find(pred)` can now be written as `seqs.First(seqs.Filter(s.All(), pred))`.

 # Slices

 The `slices` package is useful in three ways: